thingts/fs-path/README.md

     // dir and file are removed when they go out of scope }

-// --- Cleanup eventually, on gc or exit ---
+// --- Removed eventually, on gc or exit ---
 const dir  = await FsPath.makeTempDirectory()
 const file = new FsPath('/project/tempfile.txt').disposable()
 ```